 In the hotel pool all I want to do is sit on the bottom until the convulsions give way to unconsciousness.
 But I can’t.
 Indoctrinated little fool I am!
 I’m not programmed to be selfish.
 No!
 I must consider how scared the families all around me will be, how their holidays will be ruined by my bloated lifeless body floating face down in the water.

 How very selfish of me it would be to chose today of all days: the first, middle or last day of their holiday to end the miserable existence that I have the misfortune to call my life.

 Nine fresh bored holes in my belt, one is sure to fit just right, cutting off my air supply and letting me slip into hazy unconsciousness; enough to feel the life slip from my pitiful body.
 One final tug and it’s over.

 I can’t now though, the maid came to the door.
 She smiles sweetly, handing me tomorrow’s activity schedule.
-How can a man seriously contemplate suicide when greeted by a maid in black and while uttering Buenas Tardes, Señor?
+How can a man seriously contemplate suicide when greeted by a maid in black uttering Buenas Tardes, Señor!
 The activities schedule foretells how marvellous tomorrow will be?
 Water aerobics in the main pool at eleven, and bingo at two-thirty.

 Why does suicide now seem so pathetic, when I could be Hotel Bingo King?

 For Queen, For Country — For You (A poem written for veterans).

 Running deep into the night, far from gun crackle